cirosantilli/git-tutorial/index.md

 where `remote` is anything that identifies the remote such as its URL or name given by `add`.

 If the remote branch does not exist it is created.

+Push a branch other than the current one to a remote:

+    git push remote local-name:remote-name

 ##u